 While the value of systems is apparent, where you should start may not be.
-If you are like most small business owners, you agree with the idea of systemization but are overwhelmed by the prospect of making it happen.
+If you are like most small business owners, you agree with the idea of systemization, but you get overwhelmed by the prospect of making it happen.